 Beside this finding, the authors also aimed at establishing a robust protocol to evaluate the consistency in nicotine delivery to the aerosol of different types of electronic cigarettes, as required by regulatory authorities.
 Vaping products will soon be expected to comply with a stricter regulation and it is in this framework that the Greek researchers propose this protocol as a basis to the homologation process.

 The robustness of the protocol, based on nicotine determination, was tested over a wide range of nicotine delivery devices including:

 - Cartomizers (first generation of devices also called “cigalike”, using sealed cartridge)

 - Nicotine inhalers,

 - Tobacco cigarettes.

-The aerosols from three 20-puff sessions from each sample was collected using a smoke machine and analyzed for nicotine.
+The aerosols from three 20-puff sessions from each sample were collected using a smoke machine and analyzed for nicotine content.
 Relative standard deviation analysis was carried out for each sample (intra-sample RSD) and between different samples (inter-sample RSD).
-The performance of nicotine delivery was evaluated on the same criterions as to assess the quality of current medicinal nebulizers.
+The performance of nicotine delivery was evaluated on the same criterions to assess the quality of current medicinal nebulizers.